ece-231l-fall-2019/week-1-github-SteelMatrix/hello.md

 * C
 * C#
 * **Python** (I love this one)
-  * I am currently working on making a video game in this language, to improve my generalas an exercise in programming logic skill. :space_invader: :video_game:
+  * I am currently working on making a video game in this language as an exercise in programming logic skill. :space_invader: :video_game:
 * VHDL
   * I am not currently programming in this language, but I enjoyed programming in it when I did.
 ## A little more about me